edgarpf/aws-cert-devops-engineer/README.md

 * If we encrypt S3 using KMS, we may get throttled at 10000 objects per second.
 * Create a file named ***.ebextensions/alb.config*** in your code repository and add an *option_settings*** block for which you will specify the Rules for the key ***aws:elbv2:listener:default***.
 Push your code and let the CodePipeline run.
 With that you can redirect HTTP to HTTPS.
 * Change the ***runOrder*** of your actions in CodePipeline so that they have the same value and you wll reduce build time.
+* AWS Lambda has a max concurrent execution of 1000, while API gateway has a max concurrent execution of 10000.
+By integrating API Gateway and Step Functions together, you bypass any limit Lambda would have imposed on you.
+* The variable ***CODEBUILD_SOURCE_VERSION*** is exposed at runtime directly within CodeBuild and represents the branch name of the code being tested for CodeCommit.
+* Create ECS task definitions that include the ***awslogs*** driver.
+Set an IAM instance role on the EC2 instance with the necessary permissions to write to CloudWatch log.
+With that you will ensure all application logs can be stored in CloudWatch logs.